wp-plugins/cookie-law-info/readme.txt

 It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.

+This plugin supports WPML and qTranslate so your translation needs are covered.

 Inline with official ICO guidelines and current industry best practice, this plugin uses 'implied consent' to aid you in showing your compliance status.
 This is a deliberate design choice that does not proactively block cookies: it doesn't make your visitors take action before they can use your website, and will not interfere with blog comments and [Google] Analytics.
 This approach is aimed at reducing website visitor dropout and maintaining your vital analytics data.

 For a demo, [check out the EU Cookie Law website](http://cookielawinfo.com/ "Demo the EU Cookie Law plugin"), including the table of cookies on the Privacy Policy page.